Contentful Personalization & Analytics

 }

-When application policy permits Optimization by default and no end-user consent UI is rendered, bind each request with accepted event and persistence consent:
+1. If application policy permits Optimization by default and no end-user consent UI is rendered, bind each request with { events: true, persistence: true }.

 const requestOptimization = optimization.forRequest({